I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemps-enablepdev.md

 <p>If the operation fails, the method should call <b>SetLastError</b> to set an error code.</p>

 ## -remarks
 <p>The <code>IPrintOemPS::EnablePDEV</code> method performs the same types of operations as the <a href="display.drvenablepdev">DrvEnablePDEV</a> function that is exported by a printer graphics DLL.
 Its purpose is to allow a rendering plug-in to create its own PDEV structure.
-(For more information about PDEV structures, see <a href="NULL">Customized PDEV Structures</a>.)</p>
+(For more information about PDEV structures, see <a href="https://msdn.microsoft.com/e5c51b9a-5f73-4411-88d8-931981a8450c">Customized PDEV Structures</a>.)</p>

 <p>If you provide a rendering plug-in that exports the <code>IPrintOemPS::EnablePDEV</code> method, Pscript5's printer graphics DLL calls the method from within its <a href="display.drvenablepdev">DrvEnablePDEV</a> function. </p>